acl21/acl21.github.io/CUSTOMIZE.md

   first_name: [Albert, A.]
 ```

 If the entry matches one form of the last names and the first names, it will be underlined.
-Keep meta-information about your co-authors in [\_data/coauthors.yml](_data/coauthors.yml) and Jekyll will insert links to their webpages automatically.
-The co-author data format is as follows, with the last names lower cased and without accents as the key:
+Keep meta-information about your co-authors in [\_data/coauthors.yml]() and Jekyll will insert links to their webpages automatically.
+The co-author data format is as follows,

 ```yaml
 "adams":